 Pointing middle finger at someone, using swear words in correspondences (including WhatsApp or social media) are criminal offences that can get you in deep shit (such as getting arrested).
 Spend some time to read up on the laws before you travel to Abu Dhabi.

 Abu Dhabi has various islands, such as Al Maryah Island, Yas Island, Al Reem Island, etc.

 Your only mode of public transport is by bus, taxi or Uber.

 There are no proper addresses.

 You don’t get a “27 Some Road Name”.
-Addresses are marked by buildings.
+Addresses are marked by buildings and island names.
 So your address could just be “Sky Tower, [unit number], Al Reem Island.”.
 Cool huh?

 It’s possible to drive over to Dubai to stay for a few nights.

 | Check possible hotels to stay when you’re in Dubai! |